 The main culprit for bulging waistlines over the festive period, these bitty-but-flavourful pastries are impossible to stop at eating just one.
-Whether they’re open-faced (as seen above) or roll-shaped, the best pineapple tarts boast two things – a firm pastry that melts in your mouth, and a sticky dollop of fragrant, spice-laden pineapple jam.
+Whether they’re open-faced (as seen above) or roll-shaped, the best pineapple tarts have two things: a firm pastry that melts in your mouth, and a sticky dollop of fragrant, spice-laden pineapple jam.

-Kueh bangkit (also known as tapioca cookies) are crunchy coconut-flavoured cookies that melt in your mouth almost instantly, making them fauirly addictive.
+Kueh bangkit (also known as tapioca cookies) are crunchy, coconut-flavoured cookies that melt in your mouth almost instantly, making them fairly addictive.
 A great festive treat for friends, baking these delectable little devils takes nimble kneading skills and a great deal of patience.

 These aren’t like the kind you scribble to your other half – although giving them a bunch of these brittle, flaky delights may score you some brownie points.
 Also known as biscuit rolls, love letters are tubes of eggy goodness that crumble into your mouth (and all over your lap) with each bite.
-Because of their feather-light texture, they’re easily consumed in the dozens.
+They have a feather-light texture, so you can easily consume them by the dozen!
 Alternative versions have chocolate or strawberry filling.
 For an authentic introduction to these delicate snacks, be sure to get them in the iconic aluminium tins.

-The unprecedented star of Chinese New Year, mandarin oranges (or just mandarins for short) are traditionally presented in pairs when visiting relatives and friends as a symbol of good fortune.
-One thing that is certainly fortunate, is that mandarins are the a great healthy option amid the array of sinful nibbles.
+Mandarins are the unprecedented star of Chinese New Year.
+They’re traditionally presented in pairs during visits to relatives and friends, as a symbol of good fortune.
+One thing that is certainly fortunate, is that mandarins are a great healthy option amid the array of sinful nibbles.

 Liked this?
 Check out more stories on our Wine & Dine page!